KCL-20114777/Group33.7CCSMMDD.Coursework/README.md

 You may download MPS from the below URL: https://www.jetbrains.com/mps/download/#section=windows

-Please perform the below steps in MPS, once this project is imported/cloned from Git:
+Please **perform the below steps in MPS**, once this project is imported/cloned from Git:

 1. For **_Windows OS_**: Set the Run configuration - Working directory path as "_C:\Program Files\JetBrains\MPS 2020.3_"